SM UB-49: Construction

 UB-49 was ordered by the German Imperial Navy on 20 May 1916.
 She was built by Blohm & Voss, Hamburg and following just under a year of construction, launched at Hamburg on 6 January 1917.
 UB-49 was commissioned later that same year under the command of Kapitänleutnant (Kptlt.)
 Hans von Mellenthin.
 Like all Type UB III submarines, UB-49 carried 10 torpedoes and was armed with an 8.8 cm deck gun.
 UB-49 could carry a crew of up to 34 men and had a cruising range of 9,040 nmi.
 UB-49 had a displacement of 516 t while surfaced and 651 t when submerged.
 Her engines enabled her to travel at 13.6 kn when surfaced and 8 kn when submerged.

 Service history

 First War Patrol

 On 22 August 1917, UB-49 left Kiel for Cattaro to join the Pola Flotilla passing the Orkney-Shetland barrier four days later.
 Before breaking through the Strait of Gibraltar, UB-49 sank six ships, damaging one further.
-On 9 September 1917 loss of fuel forced UB-49 to change course and make for Cadiz in neutral Spain.
+On 9 September 1917 loss of fuel forced UB-49 to change course and make for Cádiz in neutral Spain.